velkan14/reaction-test/README.md

 ## Run the project

-Make sure to be on a network set to private in windows.
+Make sure to be on a network set to private in windows and run:

 `npm start`

+Use the expo app to run it on the mobile phone.

 ## Build project

 This project was built with [expo](https://expo.dev/).
-You can take a look at the documentation to learn more about it.

 The basic command to build for android is the following: